svitlanamidianko/software-engineering-learning/session12_2/README.md

 sessions three, four, and five.  *For this course there is no need to run the parts of the tutorial which require multiple virtual machines.*

+**Reminder: On Windows**

+Docker Desktop for Windows requires Hyper-V, which is only supported for 64-bit Windows 10 Pro, Enterprise or Education.
+Windows 10 Home users, as well as users of 32-bit versions and older versions of Windows have to resort to a legacy solution, and use the outdated "Docker Toolbox".
+See [this link](https://docs.docker.com/toolbox/toolbox_install_windows/).

 ### 2. Build and tag the image
 Start by building a docker image using:
 ```bash